castle-engine/castle-engine/packages/delphi/README.md

 - `src\vampyre_imaginglib\src\Source\JpegLib\imjidctasm.pas` is implicitly imported into package -- this is normal and has to stay like this.
 This unit compiles only for Delphi/Win32 (not Delphi/Win64), it is also used only in case of that platform.

 - The packages are not useful with Delphinus at this point, due to https://github.com/Memnarch/Delphinus/issues/93 .

+    Hopefully this will be fixed eventually, we'd love to recommend to use install our packages using [Delphinus](https://castle-engine.io/download#delphinus).
+It should install the package and extend your Delphi settings, to make CGE units available for all applications.